electronstudio/raylib-python-cffi/README.md

  * converting more examples from C to python
  * testing and building on more platforms
  * sorting out binary wheel distribution for Mac/Win and compile-from-source distributtion for Linux
+ * dealing with conversions to pointers in PyRay automatically